broxus/locklift/README.md

 ```

 ## Codegen wrappers for contracts (TypeScript only)
-With locklift you can generate a handy typed wrappers for builded contract according to contract ABI
+With locklift you can generate handy typed wrappers for built contract according to contract ABI
 ```
 $ locklift codegen --output wrappers --path build --config locklift.config.js
 ```